zachferguson/MarkovifyThisOnline/README.md

 Please note that all books are available at Project Gutenburg except 50 Shades of Gray, which has been significantly truncated to avoid download for the purpose of reading.

+To run, "node ptest", then open a browser and "http://localhost:3000/markovifyThis"